A big HELLO and welcome to my new website!

 March 2013 I fulfilled a dream of mine to skydive.
 It was an amazing experience and I raised over three thousand pounds for Spinal Research.
 I also have organised lots of events, parties and entertainment evenings which are great fun and at the same time raising thousands of pounds for charity.
 In January 2014 I did a 264 mile virtual cycle, equivalent distance of LA to VEGAS which I completed in fifteen days on my FES bike.
 We even held a Standupforacure party in Brazil where I met Brazilian Cure Girl Sabrina.
 Sabrina organised the event and I attended as her fellow Cure Girl host.
 The press in Brazil attended and we were interviewed for TV and also hit the headlines creating lots of awareness for spinal cord injury cure.
 We were then invited to the British Embassy in Porto Alegre.

-My latest challenge is another bike ride this time a 282 mile virtual cycle, equivalent distance of LONDON to NEWCASTLE but to make it even harder I will be giving up chocolate and alcohol for the whole month of March.
-This time I will be fundraising for the NICHOLLS SPINAL INJURY FOUNDATION.
+In 2015 I completed a 282 mile virtual cycle, equivalent distance of LONDON to NEWCASTLE but to make it even harder I gave up chocolate and alcohol for the whole month of March.
+Over £1,300 was raised for the NICHOLLS SPINAL INJURY FOUNDATION.
 You may remember them from the Panorama documentary where Professor Geoffrey Raisman and his team carried out groundbreaking nasal cell transplantation to make a paralysed man take steps.
 This is very early stages and to carry on this research another 10 million pounds must be raised.

 LET’S MAKE CHRONIC SPINAL CORD INJURY CURABLE.